xarey0629/xarey0629/README.md

 ### 👋Hi there!
-### 🔭I'm currently a master's degree student at National Taiwan University.
+### 🔭I'm currently a CS master's degree student at The University of Edinburgh.
 ### 🌱Developing and drilling in computer science is the goal I am pursuing.

 <!--